UMEssen/DICOM-RST/docs/topics/introduction.md

 creating the technical requirements for a hospital to be able to use the AI of other hospitals to analyze image data - without having to keep it in its own data center.
 The semantically interoperable exchange of multimodal healthcare data is also to be facilitated.
 OMI is particularly focused on image-based multimodal AI models, which have the potential to achieve significant progress in the field of medical research and care.
-Funding is provided by the Federal Ministry of Education and Research (BMBF).

 <img src="mii-omi.svg" alt="MII-Logo" width="128" style="inline"/>
 <img src="omi-logo.png" alt="OMI-Logo" width="128" style="inline"/>